-The three major data scientific challenges are in the systematic acquisition and processing of very large amounts of geoscientific data, their integration across modalities and scales, and their use in deriving and validating models to answer scientific questions and make timely decisions.
+This project is aiming to tackle three of the major data science challenges in geoscience - the systematic acquisition and processing of very large amounts of geoscientific data, their integration across modalities and scales, and their use in deriving and validating models to answer scientific questions and make timely decisions.

-The three major data scientific challenges to be addressed are:
+The three major data science challenges being addressed in this project are:

-3. Deriving and validating models: Both data sources and the models come with recognized issues that existing methodology has difficulties to cope with – such as features for which exact physical models are unknown (e.g., sub-surface geology, earthquakes), or models which are difficult to reconcile (e.g., seismic measurements vs social media alerts) – but which novel data science based approaches can address.
+- Deriving and validating models: Both data sources and models come with recognised issues that existing methodologies have difficulties coping with – such as features for which exact physical models are unknown (e.g., sub-surface geology, earthquakes), or models which are difficult to reconcile (e.g., seismic measurements vs social media alerts) – but which novel data science based approaches can address.

-Research will be conducted together with translational stakeholders and world-leading domain experts, focusing on the following interrelated topic areas identified by the scoping activity:
+Research will be conducted together with translational stakeholders and world-leading domain experts, focusing on the interrelated topic areas detailed in 'Applications'.

 Earthquakes, landslides, tsunamis, flood risks, risks to mechanical structures, predictions and risk assessment, risk mitigation, early warning, emergency response.